Salted Fudge Brownies

 Instructions

-• Preheat the oven to 350 degrees F. Lightly butter a foil-lined 9-inch square metal cake pan.
+• Preheat the oven to 350 degrees F. Line a 9-inch square baking pan with aluminum foil or parchment paper and lightly grease it with butter.

 Notes